Conclave

-Since the Apostolic Age, the bishop of Rome, like other bishops, was chosen by the consensus of the clergy and laity of the diocese.
-The body of electors was more precisely defined when, in 1059, the College of Cardinals was designated the sole body of electors.
-Since then, other details of the process have developed.
+From the Apostolic Age until 1059, the pope, like other bishops, was chosen by the consensus of the clergy (priests and deacons) and laity of the diocese.
+In 1059, the body of electors was more precisely defined, when the College of Cardinals was designated the sole body of electors.
+Since then, other details of the procedures have developed.
 In 1970, Pope Paul VI limited the electors to cardinals under 80 years of age in Ingravescentem aetatem.
-The current procedures were established by Pope John Paul II in his apostolic constitution, Universi Dominici gregis, as amended by Pope Benedict XVI in 2007 and 2013.
+The current procedures established by Pope John Paul II in Universi Dominici gregis were slightly amended in 2007 and 2013 by Pope Benedict XVI.

 A two-thirds supermajority vote is required to elect the new pope.
-The last papal conclave occurred in 2013, when Jorge Mario Bergoglio was elected as Pope Francis, succeeding Benedict XVI.

 Historical development

 The procedures for the election of the pope developed over almost two millennia.
 Until the College of Cardinals was created in 1059, the bishops of Rome, like those in other areas, were elected by acclamation of the local clergy and people.
 Procedures similar to the present system were introduced in 1274 when Gregory X promulgated Ubi periculum following the action of the magistrates of Viterbo during the interregnum of 1268–1271.

-The process was further refined by Gregory XV with his 1621 bull Aeterni Patris Filius, which established the requirement of a two-thirds majority of cardinal electors to elect a pope.
-The Third Lateran Council had initially set the requirement that two-thirds of the cardinals were needed to elect a pope in 1179.
-This requirement has varied since then, depending on whether the winning candidate was allowed to vote for himself, in which cases the required majority was two-thirds plus one vote.
+The process was further refined by Gregory XV with his 1621 papal bull Aeterni Patris Filius, which established the requirement of a two-thirds majority of cardinal electors to elect a pope.
+The Third Council of the Lateran had initially set the requirement that two-thirds of the cardinals were needed to elect a pope in 1179.
+This requirement had varied since then, depending on whether the winning candidate was allowed to vote for himself, in which cases the required majority was two-thirds plus one vote.
 Aeterni Patris Filius prohibited this practice and established two-thirds as the standard needed for election.

 Aeterni Patris Filius did not eliminate the possibility of election by acclamation, but did require that a secret ballot take place first before a pope could be elected.
+Prior to 1621, a cardinal could vote for himself, but it was always with the knowledge and consent of enough of the other voting cardinals, so that he did not make the final decision to make himself pope (accessus).
+Ballots were either signed or initialed in the corner of the ballot, or sometimes coded and numbered.